 - You might use an agency-issued smart card, such as a PIV or CAC, that includes a picture and cryptographic key pairs to assert your identity at a federal facility.

-- You might use a combination of credentials, like a username/password with a one-time password generated by a mobile application, to assert your identity to a federal web application.
+- You might use a combination of credentials, like a username/password with an OTP generated by a mobile application, to assert your identity to a federal web application.

 Unlike identities, credentials can expire.
 If an enterprise identity continues past a credential’s expiration date, the issuing agency can issue a new credential.